kuraoka/rhapsody-groovy-tutorial/vitepress/ibm-engineering-info/index.md

 ## Report Builder: Retrieving records using the enhanced Search functionality

+### PublishedAt
+2020-12-11T19:12:29Z

-### PublishedAt: 2020-12-11T19:12:29Z
+### Tags

-### Tags: ['IBM', 'Jazz Reporting Service', 'JRS', 'Report Builder', 'reports', 'searching records', 'search reports', 'search schedules', 'search', 'search functionality']
+['IBM', 'Jazz Reporting Service', 'JRS', 'Report Builder', 'reports', 'searching records', 'search reports', 'search schedules', 'search', 'search functionality']

-### Description:
+### Description
 The Type to filter text box in Report Builder is replaced with the Search text box and Click to search icon.
 The enhanced search functionality now retrieves tags, folders, reports, schedules, or results that are nested within collapsed groups.
 Earlier, only records outside groups or within expanded tags or folders in the My reports, All reports, My schedules, All schedules, My results, and All results pages were displayed in the search results.
 For instance, if a report was within a tag or folder that was in a collapsed state, then the report was not displayed in the search results.

 For more information, see Finding and organizing reports in Report Builder (https://www.ibm.com/support/knowledgecenter/SSYMRC_7.0.2/com.ibm.team.jp.jrs.doc/topics/t_rb_find_org.html).